GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 platform preparation](Article%20Figures/Variability%20L%20D%20HD.png)

-Strategies from several sites can be considered to fit the above mentioned variation of Discoid knapping method and its resemblance to the Levallois method has been previously noted for several Middle and Early Middle Paleolithic assemblages ([Casanova i Martí et al., 2009](#ref-casanova_i_marti_strategies_2009);
+Strategies from several sites can be considered to fit the above mentioned variation of discoidal knapping method and its resemblance to the Levallois method has been previously noted for several Middle and Early Middle Paleolithic assemblages ([Casanova i Martí et al., 2009](#ref-casanova_i_marti_strategies_2009);